 Nevertheless, the Q2 displays little body lean in corners despite its raised ride height, while broken tarmac and potholes are nicely ironed out and cause little discomfort.
-A six-speed manual gearbox is standard for petrol engines, although the excellent seven-speed automatic has a lot to recommend it – not least a slight improvement in fuel economy.
-This isn't available with the 1.0-litre petrol engine, but it's optional with the mid-range engines and standard with the 2.0-litre models.
+A six-speed manual gearbox is standard for petrol engines, although the excellent seven-speed automatic has a lot to recommend it.
+This isn't available with the 1.0-litre petrol engine, but it's optional with the mid-range engine and standard with the diesel.

 Inside, it’s a similar story: the Q2 feels comfortable, safe and solid.
 The interior has a simpler and less cluttered design than Audi’s latest models but with all the equipment you’d expect and an upmarket feel.
 The materials used in all but the most out-of-reach areas are soft to touch and feel suitably upmarket.
 We wish Audi had gone further in upgrading the interior tech as part of the 2020 facelift, however, namely making the infotainment display a touchscreen.
 The control wheel can be fiddly for adding long addresses and the system doesn’t use Audi's latest infotainment software.
 There’s enough space for adults in the front and rear and, although anyone over six feet tall will find the back seats tight, the Q2 is more spacious inside than its direct competitors.

 Q2 customers can choose from entry-level Technik, mid-range Sport plus S line and Black Edition trims.
 A high-end (and high-cost) Vorsprung trim previously topped the line-up.
 Sport, S line and Black Edition versions get a 12.3-inch digital instrument panel along with an 8.3-inch infotainment display.
 A powered tailgate is also standard, along with rear parking sensors and cruise control.
 Top trims get Matrix LED adaptive headlights and styling tweaks, along with luxurious items for the class like Nappa leather upholstery and a Bang & Olufsen stereo.